porsche-design-system/porsche-design-system/packages/components/src/components/action/tag/tag.introduction.md

 • Show that content is mapped to one or multiple categories.
 • Indicate that a certain filter is active.

-### Naming
+### Content

-Use short naming for easy scanning.
+Use short text content for easy scanning.
 Use two words only if necessary to describe the status and differentiate it from other tags.

 ### Scalable

 Technically a UI could have as many tags as needed, there are different options when a set of tags cannot fit on screen:
-• A group of dismissable tags becomes horizontal scrollable, swipeable, or navigable with arrows.
+• A group of tags becomes horizontal scrollable, swipeable, or navigable with arrows.
 • Tags are set in a predefined space and move to the next line once they meet the boundary.

 ---